 (3) A Money Market fund governed under the 1940 Act; or

-(4) The CitiBank Insured Money Market Deposit Account.
+(4) The Citibank Insured Money Market Deposit Account.

 In the absence of written instructions, and after 11:00 a.m.
 (E.S.T.), the Escrow Agent is authorized to invest 50% of the Escrow Property in the Dreyfus Money Market Fund titled Cash Management Investor Class (670) and 50% of the Escrow Property in Treasury Cash Management Investor Class (673).